 Walnuts – There are just a few good sources of essential omega 3 fatty acids in the vegan diet.
 The walnut is one of the most appealing and healthy of the choices.
 Walnuts have been called “brain-food” and it’s interesting that they even look like a brain.
 Their high concentration of omega-3 essential fat is just what is needed to keep your brain cells functioning properly.
 It is commonly known now that lack of omega-3 fats has conclusively been linked to depression.
 But studies also show that a lack of omega-3 fats is linked to learning disorders, behavioral problems, temper tantrums, and sleep disorders.
 Walnuts have been found to contain a bio-available form of ‘melatonin’; a hormone produced by the pineal gland, which induces and regulates sleep; and sleep is very important to healing.
 Studies have linked eating a handful of walnuts to a reduction in bone-loss.
 Studies also point out that our body turns the ALA (alpha linolenic acid) provided by walnuts into EPA (eicosapentaenoic acid) which is a long-chain fatty acid.
-Vegan diets, typically, do NOT contain any DHA (another long-chain fatty acid).
+Vegan diets, typically, do not contain any DHA (another long-chain fatty acid).
 Some studies say that we can make EPA long-chain fatty acid from walnuts or flax, but not DHA, therefore some vegans will supplement with a vegan DHA from microalgae.
-There is little evidence of adverse health or cognitive effects due to DHA-deficiency in adult vegans, but vegan medical doctors strongly advise pregnant and lactating vegan mothers to supplement with DHA made from micro-algae.
-Walnuts are also a very good source of manganese and a good source of copper, two important and essential minerals.
+There is little evidence of adverse health or cognitive effects caused by a deficiency in DHA, in adult vegans.
+However, vegan medical doctors strongly advise pregnant and lactating vegan mothers to supplement with DHA made from ethical and non-toxic micro-algae.
+Walnuts are a good source of manganese and a and copper.
 They also contain an antioxidant compound called ‘ellagic acid’, which helps in cancer protection.
 I’m off for a handful (that's all we need) of walnuts!

 Broccoli is a superfood from the Brassica family.
 It contains a high amount of potassium, as well as magnesium and calcium.
 The calcium and Vitamin K found in broccoli support bone health and osteoporosis prevention.
 Broccoli contains glucoraphanin which helps the skin to repair itself from sun damage.
 The body processes the glucoraphanin into an anti-cancer compound.
 The American Cancer Society recommends eating broccoli because it contains phytochemicals with their anti-cancer properties.
 One cup of broccoli bolsters the immune system with a large dose of beta-carotene.
 And the trace minerals such as zinc and selenium in the broccoli further help to strengthen the immune system.
-It’s a powerhouse of iron, protein, calcium, chromium, carbohydrates, Vitamin A and Vitamin C. Vitamin B6 and folate are also found in this nutrient-dense food.
+It’s a powerhouse of iron, protein, calcium, chromium, carbohydrates, Vitamin A and Vitamin C. Also found in this nutrient-dense food is Vitamin B6 and folate.
 Broccoli contains carotenoid lutein which helps fight against heart disease, hardening of the arteries, and stroke.
 The chromium is known to help regulate insulin and control diabetes.
-The best ways to eat broccoli are raw, lightly steamed, or boiled in soups so long as you consume the liquid.
+The best ways to eat broccoli are raw, lightly steamed, or added to soups.

 Avocado is becoming more popular and grown in many countries, globally.
 Sometimes it takes acquiring a taste for it if you have never eaten this creamy rich fruit, but then it becomes a staple in the diet of most vegans.
 The avocado’s dense nutrient composition includes vitamin K, Vitamin E, B vitamins especially vitamin B6 and folic acid, vitamin C, calcium, copper, iron, phosphorus, magnesium, potassium and dietary fiber.
 Avocados have 60% more potassium than bananas.
-Many people think that because avocado has more fat than most other fruits and vegetables, it somehow contains cholesterol and/or bad fats that can raise cholesterol levels.
+Many people think that because avocado has more fat than most other fruits and vegetables, it somehow contains cholesterol or bad fats that can raise cholesterol levels.
 This couldn’t be further from the truth!
 Avocados are high in beta-sitosterol, a compound that has been shown to lower cholesterol levels.
 Avocados do not contain any cholesterol.
 No plant foods contain cholesterol.
-As for the fat in avocado, it’s predominantly monounsaturated – a heart-friendly fat.
-Avocados can actually improve the cholesterol profile (i.e. reducing LDL (bad) cholesterol and increasing HDL (good) cholesterol).
+As for the fat in avocado, it’s heart-friendly and can actually improve the cholesterol profile.
 The monounsaturated fatty acids of avocado have recently been shown to offer significant protection against breast cancer and have been shown to inhibit the growth of prostate cancer.
 Avocados have more of ‘carotenoid lutein’ than any other commonly consumed fruit.
 Lutein protects against macular degeneration and cataracts.
 A few slices of avocado in salad will not only add a rich, creamy flavor, but will greatly increase your body's ability to absorb the health-promoting carotenoids that vegetables provide.
 Research has found that certain nutrients are absorbed better when eaten with avocado.
 In one study, when participants ate a salad containing avocados, they absorbed five times the amount of carotenoids (a group of nutrients that includes lycopene and beta carotene) than those who didn't include avocados.
 An avocado a day can help keep the doctor away!

 |Note where it says "fortified"|

-Tahini is a ground sesame seed butter.
-It is rich in calcium, and a key ingredient in hummus.
+Tahini is a ground sesame seed butter and a key ingredient in hummus.
 Tahini is a nutritional powerhouse, being high in vitamins E, F and T, as well as vitamins B1, B2, B3, B5, B6, B15, biotin, and choline.
 It is also a source of vitamin A. Tahini is also 20 percent complete protein.
 A serving (100 grams) of tahini contains at least one third of your necessary daily dose of calcium, and it is easy for the body to digest.
 Tahini is one of the highest sources of methionine, an essential amino acid, and also contains lecithin, which reduces the levels of fat in the blood and also protects against environmental toxins.
 Tahini is also high in minerals such as magnesium, potassium, iron, and phosphorus, as well as being a good source of calcium.
 Tahini may be made from hulled or unhulled sesame seeds.
 The tahini made with unhulled seeds is richer in vitamins and minerals but it is darker and has a stronger flavor, so it may not compliment some recipes.
 Raw food vegans use raw tahini.
-The reason tahini keeps very well and does not go rancid, even if it is not refrigerated after opening, is because sesame seeds contain natural preservatives, which stabilize it.
+The reason tahini keeps very well and does not go rancid, even when unrefrigerated, is because sesame seeds contain natural preservatives, which stabilize it.
 Many vegans include tahini salad dressing as a staple in the diet.
 Simply blend tahini, water, and salty flavor.
 Optional; add lemon and seasonings of choice.
 Once mixed with water, the tahini dressing only lasts 2-3 days in the refrigerator.